Logging Best Practices#

 Logging is not a new concept and in no way special to Python.
 Logfiles have existed for decades and there’s little reason to reinvent the wheel in our little world.

-Nowadays you usually don’t want your logfiles in compressed archives distributed over dozens – if not thousands – servers.
-You want them at a single location; parsed and easy to query.
+Nowadays you usually don’t want your logfiles in compressed archives distributed over dozens – if not thousands – of servers or cluster nodes.
+You want them in a single location.
+Parsed, indexed, and easy to search.

 Graylog goes one step further.